Why You Must Lose Belly Fat: Will It Harm Your Heart? Find Out

 - High blood pressure is the top life-taking lifestyle disease

 Is your belly fat giving you sleepless nights?
 Belly fat is not a joke and should be taken seriously by all.
 Losing belly fat can be a daunting and challenging task and requires patience and effort.
-Belly fat not only affects your personality but can be huge risk to your health as well.
+Belly fat not only affects your personality but can be a huge risk to your health as well.
 Belly fat is probably the most dangerous place to carry excess fat.
 The fact that it is closer to our organs, it is more dangerous than carrying fat in other areas of the body, such as the arms, hips or legs.
 Fat around the belly can lead to poor health outcomes like diabetes, strokes, hypertension, cardiovascular diseases and certain types of cancer.
 Fat in and around our bellies is made up of both subcutaneous fat and visceral fat, which is deep into our abdomens.
 Excess intake of calories, processed food, refined sugar, unhealthy fats, excessive consumption of alcohol and no physical exercise can lead to stubborn belly fat.

 Learn why belly fat is risky and should be reduced right now: